Stuart Roosa and the Moon Tree Seeds

 Stuart Roosa holding the canister containing the tree seeds / Michael Collins' PPK at NASM

 The seeds stayed with him in the Command Module from launch on January 31, 1971 until splashdown on February 9, orbiting the Moon 34 times.
 After landing, the astronauts were quarantined in an isolation chamber (The Mobile Quarantine Facility) for 17 days to make sure they hadn't brought back any contamination from space.
-Similarly, everything else they had, including the PPKs, were put through a decontamination procedure as well.
+Similarly, everything else they had, including the PPKs, were put through a decontamination procedure.

 [Apollo 14 Mobile Quarantine Facility] [Florida Today Article, 16 November 2002]